AI & Automation

 Best for: Engineering teams who want a proven platform with extensive components.

 Retool is the most established low-code platform for internal tools.
+It's been around long enough that most engineering teams have at least evaluated it.
 Massive component library, extensive database connectors, and a large community.
-AI features were added recently but feel like additions to a pre-AI architecture.
+AI features were added recently but feel like additions to a pre-AI architecture, which is exactly what they are.

-Strengths: Battle-tested, 100+ integrations, strong documentation, large community.
+Strengths: Proven at scale, 100+ integrations, strong documentation, large community.

 Best for: Engineering teams who want to self-host and control everything.